DoTheEvo/selfhosted-apps-docker/unifi/readme.md

 Or if linuxserver.io could make a decision and write [cleaner instructions](https://github.com/linuxserver/docker-unifi-network-application/issues/13) instead of trying to teach to fish.<br>
-Also linuxserver.io official stance is to use older version of mongo 3.6 - 4.4<br>
+Also linuxserver.io official stance is to use older version of mongo v3.6 - v4.4<br>
-Raspberry Pi users need to go for that 3.6
+Reports are that raspberry pi 4 users need to go for that v3.6

-Big help to get this going cleanly was also [this repo](https://github.com/GiuseppeGalilei/Ubiquiti-Tips-and-Tricks), from [this](https://www.reddit.com/r/Ubiquiti/comments/18stenb/unifi_network_application_easy_docker_deployment/) reddit post.<br>
+Big help to get this going cleanly was [this repo](https://github.com/GiuseppeGalilei/Ubiquiti-Tips-and-Tricks), from [this](https://www.reddit.com/r/Ubiquiti/comments/18stenb/unifi_network_application_easy_docker_deployment/) reddit post.<br>
 First time Ive seen configs used in compose this way, saved bother of doing a separate `mongo-init.js` file that for some reason did not work for me.
-I improved it a bit by using variables.
+I improved it a bit by using variables so stuff can be set just in `.env`

 </details>